 To be eligible, you must:

-- Own your solar panel system (leased systems do not qualify)
+- Own your solar panel system (leased systems don’t qualify)

 - Have enough tax liability to claim the credit